System FR as Foundations for Stainless: Related Work

-There also exist theorem provers which are not based on SMT solvers, such as Isabelle~\cite{Isa,DBLP:conf/esop/BlanchetteBL0T17}, Coq~\cite{DBLP:series/txtcs/BertotC04,DBLP:journals/jfrea/Barras10,DBLP:conf/lics/Sacchini13}, Idris~\cite{DBLP:conf/plpv/Brady13}, Agda~\cite{norell2007towards,DBLP:conf/itp/000110}, PML$_2$~\cite{DBLP:phd/hal/Lepigre17}, Lean~\cite{DBLP:conf/isaim/Moura16} and Zombie~\cite{DBLP:conf/popl/CasinghinoSW14}.
-When coinduction is supported in these systems (which is not always the case), it is typically done by introducing special constructs for coinductive types and their corresponding cofixpoint operators, dual to inductive types and their fixpoint operators.
+Proof assistants with great expressive power include Isabelle~\cite{Isa,DBLP:conf/esop/BlanchetteBL0T17}, Coq~\cite{DBLP:series/txtcs/BertotC04,DBLP:journals/jfrea/Barras10,DBLP:conf/lics/Sacchini13}, Idris~\cite{DBLP:conf/plpv/Brady13}, Agda~\cite{norell2007towards,DBLP:conf/itp/000110}, PML$_2$~\cite{DBLP:phd/hal/Lepigre17}, Lean~\cite{DBLP:conf/isaim/Moura16} and Zombie~\cite{DBLP:conf/popl/CasinghinoSW14}.
+When coinduction is supported in these systems (which is not always the case), it is typically through special constructs for coinductive types and their corresponding cofixpoint operators, dual to inductive types and their fixpoint operators.
 In System FR, we instead treat induction and coinduction in a uniform way (see e.g.~Section~\ref{sec:running-example2-streams}).
 Our type system features a single kind of recursive types which allow uniform definition of inductive, coinductive and mixed recursive types.
 Our operational semantics further rely on the {\tt fix} operator which roughly corresponds to general recursion in mainstream programming call-by-value languages.
 An alternative approach to uniform handling of recursion and corecursion is given in \cite{DBLP:conf/types/GianantonioM02}.
-We were able to encode their first example which generates a stream and whose termination argument requires a combination of inductive and coinductive reasoning.
+We were able to encode the first example from this work (in \href{https://github.com/epfl-lara/stainless/blob/1d324615ab9a328180d7e08a51051fcad200a414/frontends/benchmarks/dotty-specific/typechecker/Streams.scala#L42}{our Streams benchmark}) which generates a stream and whose termination proof requires a combination of inductive and coinductive reasoning.
 Using our system, we expressed that using a simple lexicographic measure combining the index of the type of the produced stream with the inductive measure.
+In a private communication, Andreas Abel showed us that Agda can also handle this example.